shirinadan/WEB102-Week8/README.md

 The following **optional** features are implemented:

-- [x] A crewmate can be given a category upon creation which restricts their attribute value options
+- [x] A crewmate can be given a category upon creation, which restricts their attribute value options
   - [x] Users can choose a `category` option before finalizing role selection
   - [x] Based on the category value, users are allowed to access only a subset of the possible roles/attributes

 - [x] A section of the summary page displays summary statistics about a user’s crew on their crew page
   - [x] The crew page shows totals and percentages for selected crew attributes and categories

-- [x] The summary page displays a custom “success” metric about a user’s crew which changes the look of the crewmate list
+- [x] The summary page displays a custom “success” metric about a user’s crew, which changes the look of the crewmate list
   - [x] The gallery styling changes based on the computed crew success score

 The following **additional** features are implemented: